seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

   FILL and not from today:** on a waiting row the anchor is a price the market has not reached, so the number answers «once filled here, what are the chances inside the week», and discounting it by the wait mixes two horizons into a figure nothing here measures.
-- **A coin refused ONLY on `RR_MIN` at its anchor is a `СОЗРЕВАЕТ` candidate, and its trigger price is COMPUTED.** The refusal says the ratio fails at the entry the run cut, and the same two-pass construction run at deeper entries yields the price at which that coin's own R:R reaches `RR_MIN` against the same structural stop and the same target — monotone in the entry, so the price exists whenever the refusal was a ratio and not a veto. **That price is what must happen** (§2): the item carries it with the zone, the invalidation and the target it would create, and the chance of that zone being reached inside the horizon is both its printed number and its ranking key, so the three items printed are the three most likely to arrive.
-No threshold is added and nothing here decides publication — admissibility is §2's unchanged test, and the `gap` rule above is what withdraws an item. **Measured 04.09:** twenty-two coins were refused at the anchor, six of them between 1.31 and 1.72 against `RR_MIN`, and the section printed «Нет достойных кандидатов.» for the third consecutive run — a sentence asserting that a search ran, printed over a table of candidates the same run had computed and filed in its own appendix.
+- **A coin whose own-trend side is refused at its anchor for a DISTANCE is a `СОЗРЕВАЕТ` candidate, and its trigger is COMPUTED.** Two refusals are distances, because each lifts at a
+  price: the zone fails the seven-day reachability test and passes the fourteen-day one — the trigger is the zone's near edge; or the margin veto holds at the zone and lifts at a deeper entry — the trigger is the nearest such entry, found by the two-pass construction, which is monotone in the entry.
+A refusal by the coin's own regime, by market stress or by a catalyst is a DIRECTION and produces no item. **That price is what must happen** (§2): the item carries it with the zone, the invalidation and the target it would create, and the chance of the zone being reached inside the horizon is its first printed number and its ranking key, so the three items printed are the three most likely to arrive.
+No threshold is added; the `gap` rule above still withdraws. **Measured 04.09:** twenty-two coins were refused at the anchor and the section printed «Нет достойных кандидатов.» for the third run running, over candidates the same run had filed in its own appendix.
+- **A waiting row is a price at which the coin BECOMES a trade, so every gate is re-run AT its anchor — the coin's own regime first.** This binds a `ЖДАТЬ` row and a `СОЗРЕВАЕТ` trigger alike.
+The regime moves with the price exactly as the ratio does: a rally into a short trigger lifts the coin's own `eff`, a slide into a long trigger lowers it.
+The run executes the cut `marketRegime` on the coin's row re-expressed at the anchor (§2's formula, the anchor in place of the frozen price) and every veto with the anchor as the entry; **the row stands only where the regime at its anchor admits its side and no veto holds there**, and otherwise the coin has no waiting row this run and is refused by name.
+No other price is searched for: the anchor is cut by the construction above, and this test decides whether it stands. **The test runs on every carried row every run**, exactly as `gap` does — it measures the carried anchor and never re-cuts it — and a carried row that fails is withdrawn by name in the first line. **Measured 18.09:** RENDER, ALGO and TRX were printed as short triggers each still in its own range there — the range fade §2 closed, re-opened through the section written to replace it, and ranked first because a short zone just above a rising price is the one most likely to fill.
 - **The pair gates nothing, and it is printed because the ratio hides what it measures.**
   R:R is two distances; it says nothing about whether either is reachable inside the window the Boss holds for, and §7 item 6 has asked «target reachable inside the holding window»